shuskey/Sketch-A-Doodle/Assets/Readme.txt

 [ ] Can this run as a Web App

 -- COMPLETE --
+[X] Player is not starting at the starting block, instear it is at 0,0,0 of the maze [X] 3D player controller is loosing its orientation - strange 'main camera' setting where to blame [X] Add toggle for InvertforBlack lines to edit screen.
 [X] Worse in 2D mode - when falling disable movement - fall in off edge, player correct their path - now it looks like they are on the platform, but they are falling
 [X] When Goal Achieve stop/pause animations/sound etc.
 [X] How to limit player name length - 12 Chars